180D-FW-2021/Team1/pose_detection_code/README.md

 ## Contents

 check_dab.py
-  - posture detection code for a dab
+  - demo code for detecting if a person is in a dab position

 check_psy.py
-  - posture detection code for both arms at a 90 degree angle
+  - demo code for detecting if both arms are at a 90 degree angle

 check_three_pose.py
-  - posture detection code for three poses: T-pose, tree pose, and Warrior II pose
+  - demo code for detecting three poses: T-pose, tree pose, and Warrior II pose

 gui_pose_test.py
   - demo code for combining gui and posture detection code

 hands_together.py
-  - posture detection code for having both hands together
+  - demo code for detecting if a person has their hands in close contact

 jump_stand.py
   - demo code for detecting if a person is either jumping, crouching, or standing